Transition Planning

 Good Practice for Transitions

-When the child or young person is supported with their SEND, before every transition stage, the current educational setting will organise a planning meeting.
-This should happen regardless of whether the child or young person with special educational needs and disabilities has an Education, Health and Care Plan or not.
+This should happen regardless of whether the child or young person with SEND has an Education, Health and Care Plan.
 The planning meeting will help everyone to discuss the needs of the child or young person and decide on what support is required.

 It can help with the transition between settings if they have: